Jaza/flask-editablesite/README.rst

 - **Image:** a file field converted to a drag-and-drop live image upload widget (powered by `Dropzone.js <http://www.dropzonejs.com/>`_)
 - **Date/time:** a regular text field converted to a date/time picker with auto-save

-It also includes utilities for adding to, re-ordering, and deleting from lists of content items.
+It also includes utilities for adding to, re-ordering, and deleting from lists of content items (all via in-place editing).

 Here's a `demo of the app in action
 <https://flask-editablesite.herokuapp.com/>`_.